Fly Blue Crane

-Fly Blue Crane, was a South African regional airline based in Johannesburg, with its hub at O. R. Tambo International Airport, Johannesburg, South Africa.
+Fly Blue Crane was a South African regional airline based in Johannesburg, with its hub at O. R. Tambo International Airport, Johannesburg, South Africa.
 The company slogan is A fresh approach.

 History

 The airline started services on 1 September 2015 and was initially using two Embraer ERJ 145 aircraft on services between Johannesburg, Bloemfontein, Kimberley and Nelspruit.
-In late 2016 Fly Blue Crane entered business rescue and on 3 February 2017, the airline announced that they had to discontinue flights indefinitely as they restructure their operations.
+On 14 November 2016 Fly Blue Crane entered into business rescue and on 3 February 2017, the airline announced that they had to discontinue flights indefinitely as they restructure their operations.
 Flights have not resumed since, and their website is inoperative.

 Destinations

 Fly Blue Crane flew to the following destinations before, on 3 February 2017, the airline announced that it had cancelled all flights 'as part of a business rescue plan':

 Fleet

 Fly Blue Crane operated the following aircraft as of August 2016: